supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 >**Important:**  For each query, clear the previous statement from the Query Window or open a new Query Window by selecting **+** after the last opened tab (up to 25).

+1. Navigate to Log analytics workspace created in earlier step, expand **Classic.** select the Virtual machine (depricated) option.

+1. On the right of the screen click on the virtual machine displayed and click on **Connect**. wait for the virtual machine status to change to **Connected**

+1. Go to Sentinel, click on **Logs**.
+Close all the pop-ups if they appear.

 1. The following statement demonstrates the **search** operator, which searches all columns in the table for the value.
 In the Query Window enter the following statement and select **Run**:

     ```KQL